-PJDC members are involved in a variety of projects to promote best practices in juvenile defense in California and Hawaii.
+PJDC members are involved in a variety of projects to promote best practices in juvenile defense throughout California.
 These projects include the Juvenile Indigent Defense Action Network, an Amicus Committee, a group of attorney subject matter experts, a juvenile defender listserv, policy development, trainings and publications, and a web-based resource center.

 MacArthur Juvenile Indigent Defense Action Network (JIDAN)

 In 2008, California was selected by the the John D. and Catherine T. MacArthur Foundation as one of four sites in the nation to participate in the foundation’s Juvenile Indigent Defense Action Network (JIDAN).
 The four JIDAN sites, Massachusetts, Florida, New Jersey and California, join the four MacArthur Models for Change “core” states of Illinois, Louisiana, Pennsylvania and Washington to form an eight-state network.

 The California team is led by the Youth Law Center, and includes members from the Center for Families, Children and the Courts of the California Administrative Office of the Courts; the Loyola Law School Center for Juvenile Law & Policy; the Los Angeles County Public Defender’s Office; the San Francisco Public Defender’s Office; the Contra Costa County Public Defender’s Office; and Human Rights Watch.